UNGRIEVABLE LIVES: GHOSTS OF 9/11

 It seems to me that the 9/11 victims are the gold standard of a grievable life.
 This work seeks to apprehend the value of one American life in terms of non-American lives.
 How does the scale tilt in terms of grievable and ungrievable lives?

-With this work, I seek to perform the unpatriotic act of mourning and remembering the humanity of the ungrievable 911,931 Iraqi and Afghani civilians and troops that have lost their lives in the last decade.
+With this work, I seek to perform the unpatriotic act of mourning and remembering the humanity of the ungrievable 911,931 Iraqi and Afghani civilians and troops that lost their lives in the decade after 9/11.

 ** Figures from http://www.unknownnews.org/casualties.html